-Cooperation and Chocolate: The Story of One Colombian Village’s Quest for Peace
+Cooperation and Chocolate: The Story of One Colombian Community’s Quest for Peace

 News Based on facts, either observed and verified directly by the reporter, or reported and verified from knowledgeable sources.

-Cooperation and Chocolate: The Story of One Colombian Village’s Quest for Peace
+Cooperation and Chocolate: The Story of One Colombian Community’s Quest for Peace

 When it’s time for harvest, Germán Graciano Posso, a 38-year-old Colombian farmer, leaves his village, La Florencita, with a group of co-workers and heads into the hills where the cacao trees grow surrounded by a lush rainforest.
 Cacao pods the size of giant lemons hang off the trees’ branches: They come in various colors—green, red, and purple—but tend to turn yellow when they ripen.
 Posso harvests the fruits by hand, cracks them open with a machete, and collects the grape-sized seeds, which are covered in a white, squishy casing.
 Then he places the seeds in a wooden box where the casing undergoes a process of fermentation.
 Finally, Posso spreads out the seeds on a flat surface to dry in the sun.
 After eight days of drying, they will be ready to become chocolate.

-Note: Correction: This story’s headline was updated at 12:30 pm on January 15, 2021 to reflect that this Colombian community is a conglomeration of villages.
-Read our editorial corrections policy here.